janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 ## Refreshing API

-One of the important goals of http.rb is to make the API easy to use.
-Let's rewrite the previous example of POSTing a JSON payload to an URL using http.rb.
+One of the important goals of http.rb was to make the API easy to use.
+Let's rewrite the previous Net::HTTP example of POSTing a JSON payload to an URL, this time using http.rb.

 ```rb
 def post_payload(callback_url, payload)